d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 At a mimimum, one frequently rescales it such that the diagonal is unity, i.e., $\Sigma_{ii} = 1$.
 Yet another strategy is to rescale vectors to unit length, possibly zero mean *per observation*.
 This can work well, e.g., for spatial sensor data.
 These preprocessing techniques and many more are beneficial to keep the estimation problem well controlled.
-See e.g., the articles in :cite:`guyon2008feature` for a review of feature selection and extraction techniques.
+See e.g., the articles by :citet:`guyon2008feature` for a review of feature selection and extraction techniques.
 Standardizing vectors also has the nice side-effect of constraining the function complexity of functions that act upon it.
-For instance, the celebrated radius-margin bound :cite:`Vapnik95` in Support Vector Machines and the Perceptron Convergence Theorem :cite:`Novikoff62` rely on inputs of bounded norm.
+For instance, the celebrated radius-margin bound :cite:`Vapnik95` in support vector machines and the Perceptron Convergence Theorem :cite:`Novikoff62` rely on inputs of bounded norm.

 Intuitively, this standardization plays nicely with our optimizers since it puts the parameters *a priori* at a similar scale.